Lateefat/pinteresting/README.md

 # Rails Application

-This is my first rails application.
+This is my first Rails application.

 Lateefat